Juvenile Dependency Attorney in Irvine, CA

 A review hearing will take place six months after the dispositional hearing to determine whether the child should be returned to the family home or to continue the plan.
 Throughout the juvenile dependency hearings, parents should have an attorney beside them to guide them, represent them before a judge, and ultimately obtain a dismissal of the proceedings and reunite families.

-Parents in Mission Viejo, California who are facing juvenile dependency cases can rely on the seasoned and compassionate family law attorney at the Law Office of Landon C. Villavaso.
+Parents in Irvine, California who are facing juvenile dependency cases can rely on the seasoned and compassionate family law attorney in Irvine at the Law Office of Landon C. Villavaso.
 Our lawyer can help you sort the legal issues affecting your relationship with your children and help you obtain the best outcomes in your case.
 Call us today at (949) 257-5188 to learn more about how we can help you.